ovesnel/HOLPRG-2002/docs/tasks/task1/step6.rst

 ############################

 Docker provides utilities to simplify things with the use of Docker compose.
-With Docker compose, we define a YAML file with all the instructions to launch our application and execute just as single command to run it.
+With Docker compose, we define a YAML file with all the instructions to launch our application and execute just as a single command.

 Let's create a :guilabel:`docker-compose.yaml` file in the root of your repository with the instructions on how to run our application: